matthewcrowley/swe3643-project/README.md

 ## Executing Unit Tests

 ## Reviewing Unit Test Coverage
 In this project, I wrote a total of **24** unit tests to test the statistical functions in my Calculator Logic module.
 Once the tests are run through either the command line or the Rider C# IDE, they all succeed and achieve 100% test coverage of all the statements and their paths.
-The first two screen captures display all of the unit tests succeeding, whilst the following two screen captures show the 100% coverage in Test Coverage feature in Rider.
+The first two screen captures display all of the unit tests succeeding, whilst the following two screen captures show the 100% coverage in Test Coverage feature in Rider. <br>
 **Unit Test Successes**
 ![UnitTestsSuccess1](README.assets/UnitTestsSuccess1.PNG)
 ![UnitTestsSuccess2](README.assets/UnitTestsSuccess2.PNG)